BeanieODM/beanie/docs/tutorial/migrations.md

 Migration class contains instructions - decorated async functions.
 There are two types of instructions:

-- Iterative migration - instruction, which iterates over all the documents of the input_document collection and updates it.
-Most comfortable to use.
-Can be used in 99% cases.
+- Iterative migration - instruction that iterates over all the documents of the input_document collection and updates it.
+Most convenient to use, should be used in 99% cases.
-- Free fall migrations - instruction, where user can write any logic.
+- Free fall migrations - instruction where user can write any logic.
 Most flexible, but verbose.

 ### Iterative migrations

-To mark a function as iterative migration must be used decorator `@iterative_migration()`.
-The function itself as parameters must have `input_document` with type and `output_document` with type.
+To mark a function as iterative migration, `@iterative_migration()` decorator must be used.
+The function itself must accept typed `input_document` and `output_document` arguments.
 Like here:

 ```python
 @iterative_migration()